w3c/webextensions/proposals/permissions-requestSiteAccess-api.md

 #### Other Alternatives considered

 Action API is used to control the extension’s button in the browser’s toolbar.
 It’s exposed if the extension includes the "action" key in the manifest.
 This is troublesome since an extension could not have an action, but still want to show site access requests.
-We should not limit requests for extensions with actions.
+We should not limit requests for extensions with actions

 ### Manifest Changes